A Variational Approach to Local Asymptotic and Exponential Stabilization of Nonlinear Systems: Introduction

 In other words, any system that is asymptotically stabilizable by means of continuous stationary feedback laws is locally surjective onto a neighborhood of the origin.
-The reader may note that, as in the inverse function theorem or implicit function theorem, it is clearly {\it sufficient} for the Jacobian of $f$ to be of maximal rank to achieve this topological openness property, but it is certainly not {\it necessary}; take, e.g., $f(x)=x^3$.
+The reader may note that, as in the inverse function theorem or implicit function theorem, it is clearly \textit{sufficient} for the Jacobian of $f$ to be of maximal rank to achieve this topological openness property, but it is certainly not {\it necessary}; take, e.g., $f(x)=x^3$.
 Having in mind this distinction, a partial converse in Brockett's theorem has been recently obtained by Gupta, Jafari, Kipka and Mordukhovich \cite{GJKM}.
-Their results emerges via a novel use of quantitative counterpart of the topological openness property that has been well recognized in variational analysis under the name of {\it linear openness} or, equivalently, {\it metric regularity} \cite{mordukhovich2,rockafellar}.
-However, this converse applies only to locally {\it exponentially stabilizable systems} understood in the following sense.
+Their results emerge via a novel use of quantitative counterpart of the topological openness property that has been well recognized in variational analysis under the name of {\it linear openness} or, equivalently, {\it metric regularity} \cite{mordukhovich2,rockafellar}.
+However, this converse applies only to locally {\it exponentially stabilizable systems} understood in the following sense. \begin{defi} The control system \eqref{sys} is said to be \textit{locally exponentially stabilizable by means of continuous stationary feedback laws} if there exists a continuous stationary state-feedback control $\bar u(x)$ and constants $\alpha > 0$, $M> 0$, and $\delta > 0$ such that, for any starting point $x_0 \in \R^n$ with $\| x_0 \| < \delta$ there exists a unique solution $\phi(t, x_0)$ to the closed-loop control system $\dot{x}=f(x,\bar u(x))$ satisfying $\phi(0, x_0) = x_0$ and the exponential decay condition